mushorg/tanner/docs/source/emulators.rst

 LFI emulator
 ~~~~~~~~~~~~
-Emulate LFI_ vulnerability.
+It emulates LFI_ vulnerability.
 This attack type is detected with pattern:

 ::